krakjoe/parallel/README.md

     *       false when there are no operations left to perform */ public function perform() : Result|false;

     /*
+    * Shall perform non-blocking reads on this Group
+    * @param non-negative timeout in microseconds
+    * @throws \parallel\Group\Timeout if timeout is reached
+    * Note: returns Result for the first succesful operation, returns
+    *       false when there are no operations left to perform */ public function perform(int $timeout) : Result|false;

+    /*
     * Shall perform non-blocking reads and writes on this Group